 Let’s take a closer look to the Household Account.
 We will look at the many benefits and the rules.

 - First you must determine who will be the Head of the Household.
 As a member of the British Airways Executive Club, the Head of the Household will manage the entire account.
 Only one Household Account can be created per family for up to 7 people living at the same address.
-Children can become Executive Club members at the age of 2.
-That’s when they are not allowed to sit on laps anymore.
-Therefore, the parents need to buy a seat for them.
-The children will earn miles from age 2, see how you can create their own account and add them.
+Children can become Executive Club members at any age.
+They will earn miles from age 2 since they have to buy a seat, see how you can create their own account and add them.
 The Head of Household as the authority to add and remove members, change household address (once every six months), business addresses are not permitted, and receives all the Executive Club communications.

 - Once part of the Household Account, under the same address, members will continue to earn tier points individually.
 If a member attains Executive Club Tier level such as Silver or Gold, then it only applies to them.

 - Members can redeem using available Avios in the Household Account.
 They must be 18 of age or older.
 There is no limitation to the use of the miles.
 Make sure you have a clear discussion on how and when Avios miles will be redeemed.
 Redemptions miles will be debited in proportion to the size of each Household Account member.
 Keep in mind that you cannot redeem your Household miles on someone outside of the Household Account.

 The Family and Friend list is an extension of the Household Account.
 It allows Household Account members to nominate 5 individuals who do not live in at the same address.
 Household Account members can redeem Avios on those individuals.
 Only the Head of the Household can add the name of the 5 individuals.
 If they remove people, then they cannot make any changes for the next 6 months.